abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ```

 (There are also methods that mutate the type's properties, but we don't talk about these in functional programming.)

-The Lambda calculus
-===

-In the previous section we described what type theory is, but

-Typing rules and the principle of substitution
----

-So, why do we call morphisms in type theory *rules*?
-To understand that, we have to understand the principle that is underneath all of type theory --- the principle of substitution.

-We already saw that functions in type theory and set theory look identical ---

-However, in set theory, sets are just assumed to exist, as for example the set of colors, as any other set is just assumed to exist.

-And type theory, functions are build.

-These ways, type theory holds, is nothing more than the process of *substituting* one value with another, according to a finite number of rules.

-This principle is also underneat the way axiom schemas are used in logic, but it is actually much more general than that.
-It is also the principle behind algrebra in general e.g. the rules of addition are nothing but rules that define when can you substitute a value to another.

-But wait, are substitution rules really powerful enough to represent all functions?
-How would we go about in representing types that have an infinite number of terms (such as the natural numbers), and functions between them (such as the `sum` function).

 In Category Theory
 ---